-What Does Satan represent to me?
+What Does Satan Represent to Me?

+What is the force of Satan?
 This is one of the most basic questions that I have been asked over the years – and the answer depends on which view you want to take on what Satan represents to you.
 In other words there is no one singular definition that can cover all of the various beliefs and ideas that relate to Satan.
 For some, Satan is a symbolic image, and for others, like me, Satan is a god-force, a spiritual deity.

 I was attracted to Satan even though I was not really raised in a Christian household.
 It was the lure of the left hand path and its supposed dangers that lead me there when I took my oath to be one with Satan.
 At the time I felt that he was a demonic force, and I had never doubted the existence of gods, spirits or other beings.

 In those early days of Satanism, Satan became a god figure to me.
 I felt, and saw the benefits of allying with him.
 I struggled with the ideas of religious repercussion and the afterlife, even though I was not really ever a Christian!
 So it was an experience of fear and empowerment for me.
 But when I experienced this empowerment, independence, and self-satisfaction in my life, this was the force of Satan that was moving through me.